-- 1. Check the appropriate box:

-- [] Preliminary Information Statement

-- ✓] Definitive Information Statement

-- 2. Name of Registrant as specified in its charter XURPAS INC.

-- 3. PHILIPPINES Province, country or other jurisdiction of incorporation or organization

-- SEC Identification Number A200117708 4.

-- 5. BIR Tax Identification Code 219-934-330

-- 7th Floor Cambridge Centre Building 108 Tordesillas St., Salcedo Village Makati City, 6.
-1227 Address of principal office

-Postal Code

-- 7. Registrant's telephone number, including area code (02) 8889-6467 - 8.
-Date, time and place of the meeting of security holders

-Date: March 24, 2020 Time: 9:00 a.m.
-Place: Makati Sports Club, L.P.
-Leviste Corner Gallardo Streets Salcedo Village, Makati City

-Approximate date on which the Information Statement is first to be sent or given to security holders February 25, 2020

-10. In case of Proxy Solicitations:

-Name of Person Filing the Statement/Solicitor: XURPAS INC. Address and Telephone No.

-7F Cambridge Centre Building 108 Tordesillas St. Salcedo Village Makati City, 1227, Philippines (02) 8889-6467

-Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA 11. (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class

-Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding 1,871,830,210

-Common Shares

-12. Are any or all of registrant's securities listed in a Stock Exchange?

-Yes [√] No []

-If yes, disclose the name of such Stock Exchange and the class of securities listed therein:
+1. Check the appropriate e box: [] Preliminary Info ormation Statement [J] Definitive Infor rmation Statement 2.
+Name of Registrant as specified in its charter XURPAS INC. 3.
+PHILIPPINES Province, country or other jurisdiction of inco rporation or organization 4.
+SEC Identification N umber A200117708 5.
+BIR Tax Identification on Code 219-934-330 6. e Centre Building 108 Tordesillas St., Salcedo Villag e Makati City, 1227 Address of principal office Postal Code 7.
+Registrant's telephon e number, including area code (02) 8889-6467 8.
+Date, time and place of the meeting of security y holders Date: Time: Place: March 4, 2020 9:00 a.m.
+Makati Sports Club, I Salcedo Village, Mak L.P.
+Leviste Corner Gallardo Stre eets 9.
+Approximate date on holders February 10 Statement is first to be sent or g iven to security 10. - and 12 of the Code or Sections amount of debt is applicable or Title of Each Class Number of Shares of Common St Common Shares Outst randing or Amount of Debt Outst 1,871,830,210 anding 12.
+Are any or all of regi strant's securities listed in a Stock Exchange?
+Yes [√] No [] If yes, disclose the na me of such Stock Exchar nge and the class of securities list ted therein:

+Exchange.

-1,797,700,660 common shares of the Corporation are listed with the Philippine Stock Exchange.
+1,797,700,660 common shares of the Corporation are listed with the Philippine Stock